deadmanssnitch/heroku-buildpack-spiped/README.md

 - [Securing Redis communication](https://redis.io/topics/encryption)
 - Statsd over TCP

-## Status :warning: :rotating_light:

-This buildpack is in early development and (while it may work) the environment variables and usage may change and break your application.

 ## Thanks

 The development and continued support for this buildpack is sponsored by